|

 arose through the discovery that men can live together in peace and

-which they severally pursue.
-The discovery that by substituting abstract
+aims which they severally pursue.
+The discovery that by substituting

-rules of conduct for obligatory concrete ends made it possible to extend
+abstract rules of conduct for obligatory concrete ends made it possible

-the order of peace beyond small groups pursuing the same ends, because
+to extend the order of peace beyond small groups pursuing the same

-it enabled each individual to gain from the skill and knowledge of
+ends, because it enabled each individual to gain from the skill and

 others whom he need not even know and whose aims could be wholly